State Civil Services jobs: A Respected Path to Government Leadership in India

 Key Responsibilities:

-- Implementing school and college education schemes.
+- They implement school and college education schemes.

-- Supervising public hospitals and health programs.
+- They supervise public hospitals and health programs.

-- Managing vaccination drives, nutrition programs.
+- They manage vaccination drives, nutrition programs.

 Transport and Excise Services